 Efficient Time Management

 Time management skills are another very underrated skill that can bring a lot of value to a role and to a workplace.
-When hiring for any role-level, businesses should consider a candidate with strong time management as a good potential addition to the workforce.
+When hiring for any role level, businesses should consider a candidate with strong time management as a good potential addition to the workforce.
 These skills can help workers manage and execute tasks more efficiently.

-The value is immediately obvious where workers have to deal with complex and parallel tasks.
+The value is immediately obvious when workers have to deal with complex and parallel tasks.
 More importantly, it can translate into a crucial skill in a management role when delivering projects on tight deadlines.

 Visible Leadership Qualities

 Hiring a resource that goes on to become a business leader is one of the most desirable outcomes of any hiring effort.
-While many leadership skills can be taught, it makes far more sense as an employer to hire somebody that already has them.
+While many leadership skills can be taught, it makes far more sense for an employer to hire somebody that already has them.
 Leadership skills can manifest in different ways, but they usually involve a mix of assertiveness, tenacity, courage, and of course, charisma, all of which are useful traits to add to a workforce.

 High Emotional Intelligence